British Prime Minister Rishi Sunak is betting that calmer economic conditions will help him win re-election. - ExBulletin

 Sunak was born in 1980 in Southampton, on the south coast of England, to parents of Indian origin who were both born in East Africa.
 His father was a family doctor and his mother ran a pharmacy, where he often helped with the accounting.

-He described how his parents saved to send him to Winchester College, one of the most expensive and exclusive boarding schools in Britain, then went to Oxford University to study politics, philosophy and the economy, the degree of choice for future prime ministers.
+He described how his parents saved to send him to Winchester College, one of the most expensive boarding schools in Britain, and then went to Oxford University to study politics, philosophy and economics , the degree of choice for future prime ministers.

 He then earned an MBA at Stanford University, which proved to be a launching pad for his later career as a hedge fund manager at Goldman Sachs in the United States.
-There he met his wife, Akshata Murty, the daughter of the billionaire founder of Indian technology giant Infosys. .
+It was there that he met his wife, Akshata Murty, the daughter of the billionaire founder of the Indian technology giant.
+Infosys.
 They have two daughters.

 The couple are the richest residents of 10 Downing Street, according to the Sunday Times Rich List 2024, with an estimated fortune of 651 million pounds ($815 million).
-They are even richer than King Charles III, a level of wealth that Labor leader Keir Starmer says makes Sunak out of touch with the realities and daily struggles of working people.
+They are even richer than King Charles III, a level of wealth that Labor leader Keir Starmer This makes Sunak disconnected from the realities and daily struggles of workers.

 Follow all the APs covering British politics on https://apnews.com/hub/british-politics